hth313/OS4/doc/secondary.rst

 .. index:: secondary FAT header

-The secondary FAT header are small records that must be in the primary bank.
+The secondary FAT headers are small records that must be in the primary bank.
 They form a linked list starting from root pointer.
 The first word points to the next secondary FAT header record and the last one has this word set to 0.